hezronokwach/MoneyMate/documentation.md

     Morning: Implement Dashboard with charts and savings progress; develop Reports page with basic charts.
     Afternoon: Add Help page; test authentication and data isolation.

+Budget
+1. Budget Overview Section
+Add a brief overview section at the top that explains the purpose of budgeting and how to use this feature.
+This could include:

+A short description of how budgeting helps track and control expenses Instructions on how to set up monthly budgets for different categories Tips for effective budgeting (e.g., setting realistic goals, regularly reviewing progress)
+2. Budget Progress Visualization
+Consider adding visual representations of budget progress:

+Progress bars showing how much of each budget has been used Monthly comparison charts to see spending trends over time Category breakdown to visualize which areas consume most of your budget
+3. Budget Insights
+Add an insights section that provides useful information based on the user's budgeting and spending habits:

+Highlight categories where the user is consistently over or under budget Suggest adjustments to budgets based on historical spending patterns Identify potential savings opportunities
+4. Budget Planning Tools
+Include tools to help users plan their budgets more effectively:

+Budget templates for common expense categories Seasonal budget adjustments (e.g., holiday spending, vacation planning) "What if" scenarios to see the impact of changing budget allocations
+5. Educational Content
+Provide educational resources about personal finance and budgeting:

+Tips for reducing expenses in common categories Explanations of budgeting methods (50/30/20 rule, zero-based budgeting, etc.)
+Links to articles or resources about financial planning
+6. Goal Integration
+Connect budgets to financial goals:

+Show how staying within budget contributes to savings goals Highlight the relationship between reduced spending and faster debt payoff Calculate potential savings over time if budget targets are met
+7. Budget Notifications Section
+Add a section explaining what notifications users can expect:

+Alerts when approaching budget limits
+Notifications for unusual spending patterns
+Reminders to review and adjust budgets at the start of each month
+8. Budget Reports
+Describe the types of reports users can generate:

+Monthly budget summaries
+Category-specific spending analysis
+Year-to-date budget performance